cncf/tag-env-sustainability/website/content/cloud-native-sustainability-week/_index.md

 menu:
   main:
     weight: 30
-description: Cloud Native Sustainability Week is a global event where CNCF community organize local meetups around the topic of cloud native sustainability.
-Cloud Native Sustainability Week will take place during the second week of October 2023.
+description: Cloud Native Sustainability Week is a global event where the CNCF community organizes local meetings around the theme of Cloud Native Sustainability.
+The Cloud Native Sustainability Week will take place in the second week of October 2023.
 slug: cloud-native-sustainability-week
 ---